-With regard to the analog-input signal, the overall analog performance of the device is affected by three items.
-First, the input impedance can affect accuracy.
-If the source impedance of the input signal is significant, or if there is passive filtering prior to the ADS1251, a significant portion of the signal can be lost across this external impedance.
+With regard to the analog input signal, the overall analog performance of the device is affected by three items.
+First, the input impedance can affect accuracy; therefore, if the source impedance of the input signal is significant, or if there is passive filtering prior to the ADS1252, a significant portion of the signal can be lost across this external impedance.
 The magnitude of the effect is dependent on the desired system performance.
+See application note Understanding the ADS1251, ADS1253, and ADS1254 Input Circuitry (SBAA086), available for download from Tl's web site, www.ti.com.